Parental leave is provided to educators and other public school employees so they can care for their new child.

 Using sick leave

-To receive pay during the period of your pregnancy-related disability leave, you can use any sick leave that you have accumulated:
+To receive full pay during the period of your pregnancy-related disability leave, you can use any paid sick leave that you have accumulated:

-- If you work part-time, you accrue sick leave proportionate to the number of days per week that you work (Educ.
-Code 44978).
+- If you work full-time for a public school employer as a certificated or community college academic employee, you accrue 10 days of paid sick leave a year.
+If you work part-time, you accrue sick leave proportionate to the number of days per week that you work (Educ.
+Code §§ 44978, 87781).

 - If you work full time for a public school employer as a classified or community college classified employee, you accrue 12 days of paid sick leave per year if you are a 12-month employee employed five days a week.
 Paid sick leave is pro-rated if you are employed less than 12 months or less than five days a week (Educ.
 Code §§ 45191, 88191).

 Unused sick leave accumulates from year to year with no cap and may be transferable to another school district or community college district (Educ. §§ Code 44979, 45202, 87782, 88202).

 As discussed above, parents may use accumulated sick leave when taking up to 12 workweeks of parental leave under the Education Code.

 Employees should always check their collective bargaining agreements for any additional benefits that might be available.